-The Hart Area Public Library serves the residents of the City of Hart and Hart Township and the residents of the contracted Townships of Crystal, Elbridge, Golden and Weare.
-Any person who resides in or owns property in the aforementioned areas shall be eligible for a library card.
+The Hart Area Public Library currently serves the residents of the City of Hart and Hart Township (legal service area) and the residents of the contracted Townships of Crystal, Elbridge, and Weare (contract service area).
+Any person who resides in or owns property in a municipality or district that has a current and valid millage or contract with the Hart Area Public Library shall be eligible for a library card.